IT refunds worth Rs 1.64 lakh cr issued to 1.41 cr taxpayers till Jan 4

 The Department on Tuesday had said that over 5 crore income tax returns (ITRs) for fiscal year 2019-20 have been filed till January 4.

 The government has extended the ITR filing deadline for individuals till January 10, and for companies till February 15.
-(AGENCIES)
+(PTI)

 IT refunds worth Rs 1.64 lakh cr issued to 1.41 cr taxpayers till Jan 4

-NEW DELHI : The Income Tax department on Wednesday said it has issued refunds worth over Rs 1.64 lakh crore to over 1.41 crore taxpayers so far this fiscal.
+NEW DELHI, Jan 6: The Income Tax department on Wednesday said it has issued refunds worth over Rs 1.64 lakh crore to over 1.41 crore taxpayers so far this fiscal.